HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

     <img width="800" src="https://github.com/HannahIgboke/A-Scalable-Database-system-for-Olist-store/blob/main/Building%20a%20scalable%20Database%20system%20for%20Olist%20store/Images/order_payments.PNG" alt="order_payments">
 </p>

 The payments_type column contains values that upon any sort of modification - deletion or update would cause errors.
-To rectify this, I used the SQL script below to create a table: payment_type containing information solely about the types of payment available on the olist store platform
+To rectify this, I used the SQL script below to create a table: payment_type containing information solely about the types of payment available on the olist store platform.

 ```sql